microsoft/onnxruntime/docs/performance/model-optimizations/ort-format-model-runtime-optimization.md

 In ONNX Runtime **1.11 and later**, there is limited support for graph optimizations at runtime for ORT format models.
 This only applies to extended minimal builds or full builds.

 In ONNX Runtime **1.10 and earlier**, there is **no support** for graph optimizations at runtime for ORT format models.
 Any graph optimizations must be done at model conversion time.
+See [this page](./../mobile-performance-tuning.md) for guidance using older ORT versions.

 As a rule, [basic graph optimizations](./graph-optimizations.md#basic-graph-optimizations) are semantics-preserving and result in a valid ONNX graph.
 The basic optimizations can and generally should be baked in to the converted ORT format model at conversion time - this is the default behavior of the conversion script.
 In fact, any runtime optimization support for ORT format models will not include basic optimizations at all.